top of page

 What do we do with passages that have been thrown in our faces, telling women that there are restrictions on what they can do?
 What can we do with Paul's uncomfortable messages?
 These passages are difficult to understand and seem to conflict with other passages.

 3. The Bible opposes Patriarchy: Paul's intent is to oppose pagan hierarchy and promote equality and mutual dependence as a guide for living.
 Paul breaks the barriers dividing people and promotes mutual service.
 Paul's letters expand on the meaning of Jesus's death and resurrection and God's redeeming love.
-This view could mean a preference for understanding the context of a passage and seeing how it is consistent with other biblical passages.
-Where Paul seems to promote slavery or prejudice, we understand Paul was not writing to political leaders to change society; Paul was writing to individuals to change society one person at a time.
+This view looks at the context of a passage and sees how it is consistent with other biblical passages.
 Starting with a focus on the commandment to love God and love one another, we can interpret Paul's letters differently.
 In context, these passages seem to flatten the hierarchy and give men and women equal freedoms and responsibilities.
 The Bible consistently shows God's love for us and encourages us to love one another, serve one another, and build one another up.
+Where Paul seems to promote slavery or prejudice, we understand Paul was not writing to political leaders to change society; Paul was writing to individuals to change society one person at a time.
 Maybe God did not allow unloving or inconsistent passages in the Bible.
 Maybe humans have misunderstood these passages.
-I address this in part 2 of 4: "Is Paul Misquoted?"
+I address this in part 3 of 4: "Is Paul Misquoted?"

 bottom of page